hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Considerations: Should we reconcile various dump names in different scripts to be consistent?

+## load-db-limit

+Definition: `yarn run reset-db && yarn run load-db && psql -d commonwealth -U commonwealth -a -f limited_load.sql`

+Description: Used in conjunction with [dump-db-limit](#dump-db-limit), this loads a dumped copy of the commonwealth-beta Heroku database alongside a limited, copied set of Notification and Subscription rows.

 ## load-db-local

+Definition: `psql -d commonwealth -U commonwealth -W -f local_save.dump`

 Description: Loads local database from a dump file, `local_save.dump`.

-Definition: `psql -d commonwealth -U commonwealth -W -f local_save.dump`

 ## migrate-db